pouchdb/pouchdb/docs/adapters.md

 #### PouchDB Server

 [PouchDB Server](https://github.com/pouchdb/pouchdb-server) is a standalone REST server that implements the CouchDB API, while using a LevelDB-based PouchDB under the hood.
-Again, this is not an officially supported server yet.
+PouchDB Server passes our unit test suite at 100%, but be aware that it is not as full-featured or battle-tested as CouchDB.

 #### PouchDB Express